WazirX/wazirx-connector-ruby/README.md

 "status"=>"wait", "price"=>"210.0", "origQty"=>"2.0", "executedQty"=>"0.0",
 "createdTime"=>1632310960000, "updatedTime"=>1632310960000}
 ```
+##### For other methods follow [this](https://github.com/WazirX/wazirx-connector-ruby/blob/master/lib/wazirx/client/rest/methods.rb).

-Required and optional parameters, as well as enum values, can currently be found on the [Wazirx GitHub Page](https://wazirx.github.io/#public-rest-api-for-wazirx).
+Required and optional parameters, as well as enum values, can currently be found on the [Wazirx GitHub Page](https://docs.wazirx.com).
 Parameters should always be passed to client methods as keyword arguments in snake_case form.

 #### WebSocket Client